 Nested Paging is an optional feature of SVM and is not available in all implementations of SVM-capable processors.
-The CPUID instruction should be used to detect nested paging support on a particular processor (see the CPUID Specification, order# 24581, for the details of processor feature identification and support).
+The CPUID instruction should be used to detect nested paging support on a particular processor.
+See Section 3.3, "Processor Feature Identification," on page 63 for more information on using the CPUID instruction.